BPBhanuka/BPBhanuka/README.md

 - 👋 Hi, I’m Pasindu Bhanuka
-- 👀 I’m interested in Frontend Design
+- 👀 I’m interested in Frontend Development

 <!---
 BPBhanuka/BPBhanuka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.